Last updated 21-Sep-2022

-In late 2016 Tesla replaced the Autopilot 1 system made by Mobileye with their own hardware and software.
+In late 2016, Tesla replaced the Autopilot 1 (AP1) system made by Mobileye with their own hardware and software.
 It was always in Tesla's roadmap to use their own system but a suspected falling out with Mobileye hastened the change.
-Tesla launched the new system as Enhanced Autopilot, said to exceed the previous Autopilot 1 system in features, and a further upgrade to Full Self Driving which promised the owner the ability for the car to meet you at the door, drive you to work, and park itself all without driver engagement.
+Tesla launched the new system as Enhanced Autopilot (EAP), said to exceed the previous AP1 system in features, with a further upgrade to Full Self Driving (FSD) which promised the owner the ability for the car to meet you at the door, drive you to work, and park itself all without driver engagement.

-Over 4 years later the software is still in development, it has had a number of hardware upgrades and software rewrites and it is now a fairly accomplished driver assist package and with the promise of greater autonomy in the future, however it has also become a joke amongst many due to Musk's constant promises of imminent leap changes in performance and videos that turned out to be economical with the truth.
-We feel this is a shame as the potential is great, but Musk keeps raising expectations that are not met.
+6 years later and the software is still in development, it has had a number of hardware upgrades and software rewrites and it is now a fairly accomplished driver assist package and the latest beta program is the US showing a glipse of what it will potentially bring in the future.
+However, it has also become a joke amongst many due to Musk's constant promises of imminent leap changes in performance with quotes such as "robotaxi arriving by the end of the year" said every year, for many years.

 Tesla have not helped themselves in this regard as they have started to use the term "Full Self Driving capability" which has also been interpreted as having the hardware but the software has not been activated.
-They also descibe the Autopilot Hardware 3 as "Full self driving computer" which also does not imply the software has been activated.
-And to further complicate matters, Tesla list in the car "Full self driving visualisation" which is also not an indication the software has been activated.
+They also describe the Autopilot Hardware 3 (HW3) as "Full self-driving computer" which also does not imply the software package has been purchased.
+To further complicate matters, Tesla list in the car "Full self-driving visualisation" which is also not an indication the software has been activated.

-You need to see "Full Self Driving Capability" with "included package" written beneath it for the car to have FSD activated.
+You need to see "Full Self Driving Capability" with "included package" written beneath it for the car to have the FSD package activated.